U.S. IPOs hope for stock market volatility reprieve

 So far in 2019, companies have raised $36.5 billion through IPOs, down slightly on the same point in 2018 but the third most active year since the 2008 financial crisis, according to financial data provider Refinitiv.

-While the shares of this year’s two most high-profile IPOs, Uber Technologies Inc (UBER.N) and Lyft Inc (LYFT.O), have performed poorly after their flotation, most IPOs have fared well in 2019.
+While the shares of this year’s two most high-profile IPOs, Uber Technologies Inc and Lyft Inc, have performed poorly after their flotation, most IPOs have fared well in 2019.

 In the background for companies weighing the timing of their IPO, is whether or not political rhetoric from U.S. presidential candidates could make for even rougher conditions.